rktoomey/rkt-presentations/specs2-presentation/migration/migration.md

     class SalatDAOSpec extends SalatSpec {

-      // which most specs can execute concurrently, this particular spec needs to execute sequentially to avoid mutating shared state,
+      // which most specs can execute concurrently, this particular spec needs to execute sequentially
-      // namely, the MongoDB collection referenced by the AlphaDAO override def is = args(sequential = true) ^ super.is
+      // to avoid mutating shared state: namely, the MongoDB collection referenced by the AlphaDAO

+      override def is = args(sequential = true) ^ super.is